beatreichenbach/texture-importer/README.md

 - Remove Existing Nodes: If a node already exists with the given name, remove the existing nodes.
 - Replace Existing Nodes with Connections: If a node already exists with the given name, attempt to remove the existing node but keep all connections.

-### Assign Material to Selection
+### Assign Materials
-If this option is checked, the tool will attempt a material assignments in the following order:
+If this option is checked, the tool will attempt material assignments in the following order:
 1. If a material already exists with the name, transfer any material assignments to the new node.
 2. If `$mesh` is used in the config, it will attempt to assign each material to the corresponding mesh.
 3. The created material will be assigned to the selection.